woossi0/suite/docs/usermanual/source/processing/intro.rst

 One powerful method of performing spatial processing is through the :term:`Web Processing Service`, or **WPS**.
 This OGC-based protocol, analogous to other protocols such as Web Map Service (WMS) and Web Feature Service (WFS), allows for client-server interaction with server-hosted "processes".
 A server can provide WPS processes, which can then be executed by clients on data they supply or applied to existing server-side datasets.

+Processes fall into three categories:  :ref:`processing.proccesses.vector`, :ref:`processing.proccesses.raster`, and :ref:`processing.proccesses.geometry`, referring to the type of geospatial content used as as the process's input.
+These categories are broad, as processes can take multiple types of input.

 WPS is a `service published by GeoServer <../geoserver/extensions/wps/>`_ and so is an integral part of the OpenGeo Suite.
 It provides a collection of many standard processes along with the ability to add additional ones.
 These processes can be employed inside custom applications, built with the :ref:`OpenGeo Client SDK <apps.sdk.client.dev>`, for a full web-based spatial processing solution.

 For example, one can run the ``JTS:union`` process on a collection of geometries to output a single geometry that is the union of them.
 Processes can be chained, so one can run the ``gs:Reproject`` process to reproject a raster image to a different SRS, then take the output of that and run ``gs:CropCoverage`` to crop the raster down to a certain bounds.
 The result can be fed into the ``gs:Import`` process to save the resulting coverage as a new layer in GeoServer, for use by other clients.